ShivamPoW/Black-Mirror-IPFS/README.md

 This is what i think
 - IPFS instance in browser (React) and send post.
 - Connect post/CID with OrbitDB CRDT.
-- Use IPFS cluster or other pinning service for data persisatane.
+- Use [IPFS cluster](https://ipfscluster.io/) or other pinning service for data persisatane.
-- Build an incentive layer for self sustainance.
+- Build an incentive layer for self sustainability.